Informative

 Picture Courtesy: Vivek Thakur

-When it comes to Mt.
-Everest, they say that the only thing tougher than the actual climb is raising the funds for it.
-The cost of climbing the Everest starts from the time you start training 12-15 months before the climb since one cannot do it without being physically and mentally fit.
+It is not uncommon to hear climbers tell you that the only thing harder than the climb itself is raising the funds for it.
+The cost of climbing Everest begin at the stage of training which is a good 12 to 15 month long period.
+Without optimum levels of mental and physical preparedness, there is no way you can even attempt to undertake this massive endeavor.
 Even if you are built for it, it is not necessary that you can afford it.

-Since there are so many variables involved, the focus of this section will be more on the different sources of expenditure rather than the actual amount.
+Since there are so many variables involved, we use this section to detail out the different heads of of expenditure rather than breaking it down into actual costs.

-1. Mountain Craft & Mountaineering - This stage includes the entire cost incurred right from the moment you picked up mountaineering as a hobby to the moment where you finally are technically adept at the craft.
+1. Mountain Craft & Mountaineering: This stage includes the entire cost incurred right from the moment you picked up mountaineering as a hobby to the moment where you finally are technically adept at the craft.
 It’s nearly impossible to put a price tag to this exercise since the pace and time required varies from person to person.
-However, there is a great option of learning all there is to learn about mountaineering under INR 50,000 by getting a Basic & Advance Mountaineering Course certification in India.
+However, there is a great option of learning all there is to learn about mountaineering in under INR 50,000 by getting a Basic & Advance Mountaineering Course certification in India.
+Fortunately, we have a fairly good infrastructure in our country, in the form of 5 pioneering institutes, to learn mountaineering.

-2. Fitness Training – We will analyze in-depth this aspect of your preparation in the next section.
-Hiring a trainer and sticking to a dedicated training schedule will cost about USD 8,000.
-An Indian climber’s estimation of money spent on fitness training was north of INR 5 lakhs.
+2. Fitness Training: We will deep dive into this aspect in the next section.
+But overall, the costs of hiring a trainer and sticking to a dedicated training schedule will cost an estimated amount of USD 8,000.
+According to one Indian climber, the total amount spent of training itself was upwards of INR 5 lakhs.

-3. Endurance Expeditions – Once you’re confident in your mountain craft and you’ve managed to get considerably fit, the next logical step would be to start with some semi-technical height gains (peaks above 6000m) and to eventually move on to a 7000m expedition.
-Again, estimating total expenditure under this stage is hard to ascertain as one expedition in India can cost between INR 80,000 to INR 2.5 lakhs.
+3. Endurance Expeditions: Once you’re confident in your mountain craft and you’ve managed to get considerably fit, the next logical step is to start your climbing journey with some semi-technical height gains (like peaks above 6000M) to eventually move to expeditions above 7000M, eventually getting to the 8000M mark.
+Again, putting a definite number down as cost incurred during this stage is fairly difficult as it would solely depend of the peaks you choose.
+Expeditions in India can cost anywhere between INR 80,000 to INR 2.5 lakhs.

-4. Personal Gear & Equipment – Although you can rent most of the items required for your expedition, it not recommended since its best to have personal gear that fits you.
-You shouldn’t compromise on quality either since buying a cheaper pair of gloves might cost you a hand to frostbite.
-Speaking of which, an expedition grade pair of mittens can cost you upwards of USD 200!
+4. Personal Gear & Equipment: Although you can rent most of the items required for your expedition, it is best to have personal gear to develop a sense of comfort with your equipment and clothing since you are going to be spending a lot of time with them and developing a relationship with each item is especially important.
+You also shouldn’t compromise on quality since buying a cheaper pair of gloves might cost you a hand to frostbite.
+Speaking of which, an expedition grade pair of mittens alone can cost you upwards of USD 200!
 Additionally, a pair of high-altitude boots will set you back for another USD 1000, so will a good down-suit.

-1. Sponsorship – For athletes with considerable standing in their respective fields.
-Based on what value you’re offering in return to the sponsors, you can apply for sponsorships that can cover part of or the entire expedition expenditure.
+1. Sponsorships - For athletes with considerable standing in their respective fields.
+Based on what value you’re offering in return to the sponsors, you can seek sponsors who can cover part of or the entire expedition expenditure.
+You can look for a single sponsor or multiple sponsors who can fund different parts/stages of your expedition.

-2. Donation – Similarly, you can share your story and ambitions on various crowdsourcing platforms and seek donations to fulfill your dreams.
+2. Donations - Additionally, you can share your story and ambitions on various crowdsourcing platforms and seek donations to fulfill your dreams.

-3. Mountaineering Clubs - If you are a member of any of the many private mountaineering clubs present in India, you can join their periodical expeditions or seek aid from the club.
+3. Mountaineering Clubs - If you are a member of any of the many private mountaineering clubs present in India, you can join their periodic expeditions or seek aid from the club.

 Mount Everest : How to get there?